 So to help you sort through what you may hear or read, and regardless of any official definition, here’s what I have heard used:

-The term gluten intolerance is often used as a synonym for Celiac Disease or other gluten sensitivity.
+The term gluten intolerance is often used as a synonym for Celiac Disease or other sensitivity to gluten.

 For people like myself who fall into the category of diagnosis limbo, the term sensitivity sounds kind of unimportant, and not very serious (wimpy comes to mind).